 The HSMV notes that all out of state residents must have proof of Florida insurance before obtaining a Florida license plate or registration renewal.
 Florida insurance is required to meet the requirements of Florida statutes.
 Only insurance issued or countersigned by a Florida agent is electronically reported to the Department of Highway Safety and Motor Vehicles for verification purposes.

 Once you get a Florida license, which most all car insurance carriers will require, you can get a quote for Florida state car insurance here with us.
-If you need more specific information on what paperwork you will need to bring from Ontario to register your car and leave it in Florida contact the Florida HSMV directly.
+Contact the Florida HSMV directly if you need more specific information on what paperwork you will need to bring from Ontario to register your car and leave it in Florida.
 Its representatives should be able to give you more information on your specific situation.